 In order to receive your financial aid disbursement every semester, you must be registered for at least 3 credits each semester.
 This applies to students of all years.

 Year 3 and 4 students: To receive your semester financial aid disbursements, you must be registered for at least 3 weeks (= 3 credits) each semester.
-The Medical School curriculum states you may schedule your free time and your clinical rotations as you wish.
+The Medical School curriculum states you may schedule your clinical rotations as you wish.
 Be sure you understand which periods fall within each semester.
 Financial Aid regulations state you must be registered for courses to receive financial aid.
 You need to take at least 3 weeks (= 3 credits) each semester.

 Year 1 students: Entering students are advised to start the school year with some money, in case aid is not paid on time.
 It is strongly recommended that you pay September rent prior to receiving fall financial aid.
 Also, it helps to have some extra money available for buying books the first week of fall semester.